-Two Treasury accounts would be funded at lower levels in FY2008 than the Administration wanted.
-Specifically, FinCEN would receive \$83 million, or \$2.5 million less than the amount requested by the Administration.
-The recommended reduction in spending reflected a concern that FinCEN would not be ready anytime soon to undertake a planned border wire transfer initiative.
-The FMS would receive \$234 million, or \$768,000 less than the amount requested by the Administration.
-About \$9 million of this amount would be set aside for "information systems modernization initiatives" and would be available until September 30, 2010.
+Two Treasury accounts would have been funded at lower levels in FY2008 than the Administration wanted.
+Specifically, FinCEN would have received \$83 million, or \$2.5 million less than the amount requested by the Administration.
+The recommended reduction in spending reflected a concern that FinCEN was not ready to undertake a planned border wire transfer initiative.19 The FMS would have received \$234 million, or \$768,000 less than the amount requested by the Administration.
+About \$9 million of this amount would have been set aside for "information systems modernization initiatives" and would have been available until September 30, 2010.20

-Six Treasury accounts would receive the same amount of funding that was recommended in the Administration's budget request.
-They are department-wide systems and capital investments (\$19 million), the Office of the Inspector General (\$18 million), TIGTA (\$140.5 million), the Air Transportation Stabilization program (a rescission of \$4 million), ATB (\$93.5 million), and the Bureau of Public Debt (\$173 million).
+Six Treasury accounts would have received the same amount of funding that was recommended in the Administration's budget request.
+They were department-wide systems and capital investments (\$19 million), OIG (\$18 million), TIGTA (\$140.5 million), the Air Transportation Stabilization program (-\$4 million), ATB (\$93.5 million), and the Bureau of Public Debt (\$173 million).

 The version of H.R.
-2829 passed by the House would also require the Treasury Department to prepare an "operating plan" for FY2008 and submit it to the House Appropriations Committee within 60 days of the bill's enactment.
-The plan would have to provide figures on funding and full-time employment for all offices and operating bureaus in FY2007 and FY2008, and detailed information on any "initiative, major procurement, and program at the Department."
-In addition, the plan would have to indicate the number of full-time employees at OFAC working on Cuba sanctions and the number of full-time employees working on sanctions programs targeted at foreign terrorist organizations.
+2829 passed by the House would have also required the Treasury Department to prepare an "operating plan" for FY2008 and submit it to the House Appropriations Committee within 60 days of the bill's enactment.21 The plan was to provide figures on funding and full-time employment for all offices and operating bureaus in FY2007 and FY2008, and detailed information on any "initiative, major procurement, and program at the Department."
+In addition, the plan was to indicate the number of full-time employees at OFAC working on Cuba sanctions and the number of full-time employees working on sanctions programs targeted at foreign terrorist organizations.22